 Low dose fertilization is recommended for growing chives indoors.
 A water soluble fertilizer at half strength may be applied twice per month; heavier doses may weaken the taste of the chives.

 When growing chives indoors, pests should be minimal.
 Often the aroma of chives acts at a pest repellent, but in the event of insect problems, spray well with soapy water.
 This can be applied as needed.

 Tips for Planting Chives Indoors

 To begin growing chives indoors, fill a 6-inch clay pot with well-draining potting medium which you have pre-moistened.
 Soil should form a ball when squeezed, but not be soggy or dripping water.
-Broadcast seeds over the pre-moistened medium and cover with a fine layer of the pre-moistened soil, about ¼ inch.
+Broadcast seeds over the pre-moistened medium and cover with a fine layer of the pre-moistened soil, about ¼ inch deep.
 Place in the lighted area.
 Seeds may be kept moist until germination with a mist of water, weak plant food or weak compost tea.